Aspiring Middle Leadership Programme

 Prior to 2020, the centre embarked on an Action Research programme for staff.
 Closely following the programme run by the International Boys School Coalition, a small group of staff began their research with their students with the Leaders of Learning in the centre mentoring them through the process.
 Unfortunately, lockdowns and subsequent events did affect the competition of these projects.
 Charlie Meredith and Lucy Anderson did however manage to complete their Action Research and their findings can be found here.

 In term 3 of 2022, we will be relaunching the WBHS Action Research scheme and will be looking for interested staff to begin new projects.
 Conor Pearson and Andrea Dawber are currently undertaking Action Research with the IBSC and will be presenting their findings at the IBSC conference in 2023.
 Jude Arbuthnot is currently mentoring them through this process.

 As future staff complete Action Research we will share their findings here.

-We have seventeen staff who have been trained as Growth Coaches.
+We now have a significant proportion of staff who have been trained as Growth Coaches.
 In previous years, these staff have supported our Aspiring Middle Leaders on their leadership journeys.
-In 2022 however we have opened this opportunity to all staff.
-Any member of staff who would like to go through the process of growth coaching can now directly approach a coach.
-Casey de Wit has co-ordinated this, and we hope that the initiative will further support our teachers professionally.
+We will continue to offer the opportunity to participate in Growth Coaching Professional Development to our staff.
+Also, any member of staff who would like to work through the process of growth coaching, can now directly approach one of our trained Coaches.
+We hope that the initiative will further support our teachers professionally.

 The PD for Prefects is aimed at developing their leadership journey, looking at how they can accomplish the goals they set, having a strong connection with the junior school and hearing from leaders outside of a school context, so that they can leave with the honour of making an impact on our school.